alexward1981/trimurti/README.md

 # Trimurti CMS
+# UNDER CONSTRUCTION - Do not use yet, this is just a placeholder! :)

 Trimurti CMS - A tool which automatically generates a CMS backend from an API.

-# UNDER CONSTRUCTION - BUGGER OFF! :)